 Credible political aspirants don’t have to grovel at the altar of the cabal lords or sell out their soul in order to secure adequate funding.
 With crowdfunding, instead of raising a huge chunk of the campaign funds from a few wealthy people, the general public participates at scale.

-When I read that Nigerians in diaspora sent home close to $22 billion last year, that’s when I realised, “Yeah, there’s no way we are doing this alone.”
+When I read that Nigerians in diaspora sent home close to $22 billion last year, that’s when I realized, “Yeah, there’s no way we are doing this alone.”
 With crowdfunding, Nigerians in diaspora can get in on the action and put their money where their heart is.
 By pooling together financial resources, we can raise enough money to rally a significant part of the population.

 If we can get 90 percent of all youth graduates between the ages of 20 and 45 to come out and vote on election day, it would be a big win, regardless of the outcome.
 If we can, through sheer ingenuity and a stroke of good fortune, swing the vote and elect someone we want, even better!

 It would send a clear message — that power truly does belong to the people and tech helped make that happen.
 It would also drive home the point to the ruling class that we educated people will not be intimidated or silenced.